H0ssamAhmed/products-list-task/README.md

 # Products List Task

 This React app is a solution to the task provided by [inter2Grow](https://intern2grow.vercel.app/).
-It allows users to manage a list of products and adjust the quantity of each product using` + `and` - `buttons.
+It allows users to manage a list of products and adjust the quantity of each product using ` + ` and ` - ` buttons.

 ## Demo

-You can access a live demo of this app [here](https://h0ssamahmed.github.io/products-list-task/).
+You can access a live demo of this app [Here](https://h0ssamahmed.github.io/products-list-task/).

 ## Features